Mind the Gap! Bridging Explainable Artificial Intelligence and Human Understanding with Luhmann's Functional Theory of Communication: Towards Explanatory Media

-This brings us to the concept of \emph{symbolically generalised communication media}.
-As we have indicated in relation to structural coupling, systems theory holds that, in order to make communication more likely to be accepted despite its immanent improbability and the absence of any ultimately objective point of observation, systems make use of symbolic ``success media'' that enhance the acceptability of any given utterance.
-For example, the legal system's primary medium is justice, a symbol that is generally available to describe situations in legal communication (whether just or unjust). ``Justice'' is an abstraction, a symbol with no single definition.
-It is an inherently contested concept.
-Precisely due to the lack of a concretely agreed definition, the symbol is available to take on different forms in different situations.
-In general, and certainly within its organisational forms of courts, institutions, and offices, modern legal communication regards justice as a largely procedural question.
-Hence if someone has a legal complaint -- and many people do -- they are only likely to receive any positive response in the legal system if they adopt the forms and protocols of the institutions of justice.
-This is why lawyers, with all their training and hefty fees, are socially important.
-It is also why the substantive outcome of any given legal case is likely to be accepted as a valid result, provided the correct procedures have been followed and the correct rules applied.
-The substantive decision will of course disappoint the losing party, and other observers may disagree with the court publicly or privately, but the legal system will accept the outcome as an authoritative decision and proceed on that basis, provided the process is observed as fair and in accordance with the current law.
-This is the case even though today, a Parliament or other form of governing body might change the rules, so that what was legal yesterday becomes illegal tomorrow. ``Justice'' is, as \citet{luhmann2012TOS1} put it, a formula for absorbing the contingency of legal decisions.
+If someone has a legal complaint -- as many people do -- they are more likely to receive any positive response in the legal system if they adopt the forms and protocols of the institutions of justice.
+This is why lawyers, with their training and hefty fees, are socially important and why the substantive outcome of a case is likely to be accepted as valid provided the correct procedures have been followed.
+This is the case despite the contingency of positive law.
+Today, the legislature or executive might decide to change the rules so that what was legal yesterday becomes illegal tomorrow.
+Hence ``justice'' is, as \citet{luhmann2012TOS1} put it, a formula for absorbing the contingency of legal decisions.

 Other examples of symbolically generalised media that absorb the contingency of decisions in communication include love in the system of the family, money and property in the economic system, power in the political system, and truth in the sciences.
-As explained above, such media cannot be precisely defined.
-They are observable via the specific forms they take in specific social situations -- for instance, a kiss, a court hearing, a payment, an order, an experimental result.
+Such media cannot be precisely defined.
+They are observable via the specific forms they take in specific social situations, for instance, a kiss, a court hearing, a payment, an order or an experimental result.
 Media thereby stabilise communication and give substance to social memory and structural couplings, allowing greater complexity to emerge.
-Thanks to their stabilising role, greater varieties of differentiations and distinctions can emerge and stabilise over time.
+Thanks to their stabilising role, greater varieties of differentiation can emerge and stabilise over time.